chaitanyasachdeva13/inventory_management_python/README.md

 **Running the Program**

 1. Open command prompt or terminal in your device
-2. Locate to the directory where the file is saved
+2. Go to the directory where the file is saved
 3. Run the following command :
 ```
 python3 inventory_management.py